Depth-graded motivic multiple zeta values

 propagates to depth five also.
 Compare with the `key example' of \cite{YI}, page 258, and the ensuing discussion.
 Thereafter, one checks that

 where $\mathfrak{a} = \{\gmzv,\gmzv\} + \dd^5 \gmzv$, i.e., the previous identities hold modulo commutators and modulo terms of depth 5 or more.
 In this manner, I have checked that the elements $\e_f$ are motivic for all $f$ up to weight $30$.
 In particular, it seems that the differential $d$ is related to our map $\e$ (which is defined over $\Z$) up to a non-trivial isomorphism of the space of period polynomials.
 The \mbox{numerators} on the right-hand side are the numerators of $\zeta(16)\pi^{-16}, \zeta(18)\pi^{-18}$, and $\zeta(20)\pi^{-20}$.
-Unfortunately, it does not seem possible to construct canonical associators $\widetilde{\sigma}_{2n+1}$ for $n\geq 5$ in a consistent way such that the above relations hold exactly in $\gmzv_4$. \end{ex} Constructing elements $\sigma^{(3)}_{2i+1}$ is problematic since they are non-canonical, and have increasingly large prime factors in the denominators.
-Nonetheless, I can construct them all semi-explicitly, so the seemingly mysterious question of whether the elements $\e_f$ are motivic can be reduced to a concrete but complicated computation.
+Unfortunately, it does not seem possible to construct canonical zeta elements $\widetilde{\sigma}_{2n+1}$ for $n\geq 5$ in a consistent way such that the above relations hold exactly in $\gmzv_4$ (and not modulo $\mathfrak{a}$). \end{ex}

+Using the theory of the unipotent fundamental group of the Tate elliptic curve, we showed in \cite{BrZeta} how to construct canonical elements $\sigma^{(3)}_{2i+1}$ modulo depths $\geq 5$, which enables one to write down the differential $d$ explicitly.
+The only remaining difficulty in proving that the elements $\e_f$ are motivic is therefore to understand better the quotient $\gdsh/ \{ \gdsh, \gdsh\}$ in depth $4$.
+Yasuda has since shown, assuming that the $\e_f$ are motivic, how to relate the exceptional elements to the differential $d$ using the action of Hecke operators on the space of period polynomials.

 If the elements $\e_f$ can be shown to be motivic, then they provide in particular an answer to the question raised by Ihara in (\cite{YI}, end of \S4 page 259).
 The appearance of the numerators of Bernoulli numbers is related to conjecture 2 in \cite{YI} and has been studied from the Galois-theoretic side by Sharifi \cite{Sha} and McCallum and Sharifi \cite{MS}.